 Chair of the Royal Commission, The Hon.
 Ronald Sackville AO QC (Chair), says the Commission will also hear from parents of people with intellectual disability, including some who have tragically lost loved ones,

-As well as from medical practitioners, experts and advocacy groups, as well as government departments, will also give evidence.
+Medical practitioners, experts and advocacy groups, as well as government departments, will also provide evidence.